-- 1. Takes note of the report of the Secretary-General; - 2.
-Stresses the importance of continued consideration of the issue of agriculture development, food security and nutrition, and encourages Member States and relevant stakeholders to give due consideration to this issue while implementing the internationally agreed development goals, in particular the 2030 Agenda for Sustainable Development and its Sustainable Development Goals;
+3. Stresses the importance of continued consideration of the issue of agriculture development, food security and nutrition, and encourages Member States and relevant stakeholders to give due consideration to this issue while implementing the internationally agreed development goals, in particular the 2030 Agenda for Sustainable Development29 and its Sustainable Development Goals;

-Resolution 69/283, annex II.
+27 Resolution 69/283, annex II.